chadlupkes/IPFS-Sats/whitepaper/0328guardrails.md

 | **Metadata CID** | QmAliceMetadata... | QmBobMetadata... | **Mismatch** |
 | **Bitcoin Block** | 875432 | 876890 | **Alice's is Earlier** |
 | **Wallet** | lnbc_alice... | lnbc_bob... | **Payment directed to Alice** |

-This is not merely storage—it is foundational infrastructure for digital rights.
-The metadata bundle enables the **Right to Verify** (cryptographic timestamps) and the **Right to Fork** (automated royalties) while remaining compatible with the open, decentralized ethos of IPFS.

 **Detection is Automatic:**
 1. **Query:** "Show metadata for content QmSong..."